volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 `yarn start`

-You should see the list of fetched todos that contains 200 items:
+You should see the list of fetched todos, which contains 200 entries:

 ![Fetched TODO items](/img/screenshot-2021-01-03-at-11.37.41.png "Fetched TODO items")

 ## Summary

-In this article, we have covered the simplest Redux + Redux Saga + TypeScript configuration for the React application created with Create React App.
+In this article, we covered the simplest Redux + Redux Saga + TypeScript configuration for the React application built with Create React App.

-Make sure to read [Redux Saga](https://redux-saga.js.org/) docs before starting coding anything using this middleware, because it is way more complicated and provides us with more features than the [Redux Thunk](https://github.com/reduxjs/redux-thunk).
+Be sure to read the documentation of [Redux Saga](https://redux-saga.js.org/) before you start coding anything with this middleware, as it is much more complicated and provides us with more features than the [Redux Thunk](https://github.com/reduxjs/redux-thunk).

-I hope this guide was useful to you.
+I hope this guide was helpful for you.

 See you in the next articles.

-**P.S.** The code is available on the Github repository.
+**P.S.** The code is available in the Github repository.